Building a path out of poverty with backpacks

 Did you know: One out of every four Bay Area children now lives below the poverty line?
 By the 3rd grade, these students are, on average, already two years behind their peers in reading and math.
 (And, early reading has been identified as key to future success in STEAM-related subjects.)

-At retail, a backpack with school and STEAM-based supplies can range from $50 (Elementary) to $95 (High School) dollars.
+At retail, a backpack with school and STEAM-based supplies can range from $65 (Elementary) to $100 (High School).
 For those living under the federal poverty line, often there are no funds left over for books and school supplies - even the basics of pencils and paper.
 When these supplies are not available in the home, homework often goes undone.

-The price children pay for their families’ financial situation undermines their education in others ways, too.
-It destabilizes their self-esteem and confidence, and can create emotional trauma and personal issues that negatively affect performance in school and beyond.
+The price children pay for their families’ financial situation undermines their education in other ways, too.
+It destabilizes their self-esteem and confidence and can create emotional trauma and personal issues that negatively affect performance in school and beyond.

 “Education is the key to unlock the golden door of freedom.”